 Place dough in oiled bowl or container with lid (I divide it at this point in halves, and use 1-qt plastic containers).
 Roll dough around to coat all over with oil.
 Cover with plastic wrap or lid, and place in the fridge overnight.

 *This technique is described in detail in Peter Reinhart's "Artisan Bread Every Day".

-Remove dough from refrigerator 3 hours before baking.
+Remove dough from refrigerator 3 hours before baking, to de-chill and double their original size.
 Prepare egg wash and three bowls with sesame, poppy and sunflower seeds for topping.
 Line baking sheet with parchment paper.

-Freerk of BreadLab made a very nice video clip of how to make these rolls - check it out at YouTube:
+Freerk of BreadLab made a very nice video clip of how to make these rolls - view it at YouTube.

 And check out Joanna's Brötchen post at Zeb Bakes, one of my favorite blogs with great breads and lovely photos.